ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 * `zabbix_agent(2)_server`
 * `zabbix_agent(2)_serveractive` (When using active checks)

 The `zabbix_agent_version` is optional.
 The latest available major.minor version of Zabbix will be installed on the host(s).
 If you want to use an older version, please specify this in the major.minor format.
-Example: `zabbix_agent_version: 4.0`, `zabbix_agent_version: 3.4` or `zabbix_agent_version: 2.2`.
+Example: `zabbix_agent_version: 6.0`.

 The `zabbix_agent(2)_server` (and `zabbix_agent(2)_serveractive`) should contain the ip or fqdn of the host running the Zabbix Server.